-Legal Document Translation Services for Foreign Investors
+Legal Document Translations for Foreign Investors

 In fact, there are a number of well-known examples where foreign investors are obtaining the controlling interest in many prime U.S. real estate locations.
 For example:

 • Chinese company Anbang Insurance, purchased the iconic New York City hotel, the Waldorf Astoria Hotel, for $2 billion;